31 Jul How can hormones in your cycle impact anxiety?

 There’s a lot to love about your Week 2 (which starts 8 days after your period): You’ve got more physical and mental energy, your brain skills can’t be beat, you’re eloquent and confident and your mood is soaring.
-However, it’s not all good news: High estrogen is also known to trigger anxiety in women.
+However, there’s one potential downside: High estrogen is known to trigger anxiety in women.
 That’s because this hormone intensifies and prolongs your stress response to issues big and small.
 Plus, it prompts more brain “arousal”, making you more easily pushed into antsiness territory.
 This means you could experience symptoms of anxiety–such as worry, restlessness, feeling on-edge, irritability or tension–when faced with a stressful situation, say, an upcoming job interview or dinner with your new sweetheart’s parents.
 Or you may get a bout of anxiety out of the blue that has no obvious cause.

 Begins day after ovulation and lasts 8 days (Day 15 to Day 22 in a 28-day cycle)